What is a cryptocurrency wallet?

 - Your wallet is as vulnerable as your computer is.
 Connecting to the internet puts you at risk of malware, hacking, etc.

-- You need your computer to access your crypto.
+- It would be best if you had your computer to access your crypto.
 No computer, No crypto.

 Web or Online wallets are usually the most convenient as they allow access from anywhere at any time.
 However, they also allow access to ANYONE that can trick/hack their way in.

 Additionally, because you don’t ‘control’ your keys, there are other limitations and risks.
-You are to an extent at the mercy of the platform hosting the wallet.
-They could prevent access to you or they could just go the way of the dinosaurs.
+You are at the mercy of the platform hosting the wallet.
+They could prevent access to you or they could go the way of the dinosaurs.
 In either case, you may lose everything.

 - Anywhere, anytime access makes this a very convenient wallet for transacting.

-- Exchanges are getting better about securing user’s online wallets.
+- Exchanges are getting better at securing users’ online wallets.
 Security features like 2-factor authentication are making it a safer option.

 - Usually, the easiest to get started with.

-- There are at a greater risk of being hacked.
+- There is a greater risk of being hacked.

 - As long as you have your phone, you can access your coins.

 - Mostly the same security features, but mobile wallets can also use QR codes.

 - Like any Hot-Wallet, your cryptocurrencies are vulnerable to hacking.